Images

 Dan Fox Ministers at GATES Of PRAISE

-On January 21st, Danny Fox ministered at Gates of Praise
+On January 21st, Danny F. ministered at Gates of Praise

 in Praise & Worship and some wonderful Jewish-roots teaching.

-Other musicians included Hal Mosteller, Solomon Lopez and Mike Fox.
+Other musicians included Hal M., Solomon L. and Mike F.

-Wine & Hamantasen, Good Praise & Worship, and a little Hebrew Folk Dance help to make the evening complete.
+Hamantasen, good praise & worship, and a little Hebrew Folk Dance help to make the evening complete.

 Everyone coming together to worship Yahweh!